alastairlundy/Extensions.Processes/README.md

 Builds should generally always include Source Link and symbol packages if intended for wider distribution.

-## How to Contribute to ProcessExtensions
+## How to Contribute to ProcessInvoke
-Thank you in advance for considering contributing to ProcessExtensions.
+Thank you in advance for considering contributing to ProcessInvoke.

 Please see the [CONTRIBUTING.md file](https://github.com/alastairlundy/ProcessInvoke/blob/main/CONTRIBUTING.md) for code and localization contributions.